olimorris/hledger-forecast/README.md

 Run:

+    hledger-forecast

+The available options are:

-    hledger-forecast generate
+    Usage: hledger-forecast [command] [options]

-> **Note**: This assumes that a `forecast.yml` exists in the current working directory
+    Commands:

-Running `hledger-forecast generate -h` shows the available options:
+      generate    Generate the forecast file
+      summarize   Summarize the forecast file and output to the terminal

+    Options:
+        -h, --help                       Show this help message
+        -v, --version                    Show version

+### Generate command

+The `hledger-forecast generate` command will begin the generation of your forecast from a `yaml` file.

+The available options are:

-    Usage: Hledger-Forecast generate [options]
+    Usage: hledger-forecast generate [options]

       -t, --transaction FILE           The base TRANSACTIONS file to extend from -f, --forecast FILE              The FORECAST yaml file to generate from -o, --output-file FILE           The OUTPUT file to create -s, --start-date DATE            The date to start generating from (yyyy-mm-dd) -e, --end-date DATE              The date to start generating to (yyyy-mm-dd) --force                      Force an overwrite of the output file -h, --help                       Show this help message

+Simply running the command with no options will assume a `forecast.yml` file exists

 Another example of a common command:

     hledger-forecast generate -f my_forecast.yml -s 2023-05-01 -e 2024-12-31

 This will generate an output file (`my_forecast.journal`) from the forecast file between the two date ranges.

+### Summarize command

+As your config file grows, it can be helpful to sum up the total amounts and output them in the CLI.
+This can be achieved by:

+    hledger-forecast summarize -f my_forecast.yml

+where `my_forecast.yml` is the config file to sum up.

+The available options are:

+    Usage: hledger-forecast summarize [options]

+        -f, --forecast FILE              The FORECAST yaml file to summarize -h, --help                       Show this help message

 ### Using with Hledger